-ADR is a powerful driver in today’s legal marketplace.
+The ADR Program at Michigan State College of Law provides skills building without equal at other Michigan Law Schools.
+Alternative Dispute Resolution (primarily the processes of Arbitration, Mediation, and Negotiation) is a powerful driver in today’s legal marketplace.
 More than ever before, disputing parties are turning to conflict resolution processes that are fast, economical, fair and flexible.
 Given this climate, it is important to acclimate students early in their legal education to both the theoretical underpinnings and practical realities of ADR.
-With such skills training, students develop the skills necessary to practice effectively both in the field of ADR and as lawyers more generally.
+With such skills training, students develop the skills necessary to be highly effective advocates.

-The increasing use of private and court-annexed ADR was one of the motivating forces for establishing the ADR Program at the MSU College of Law.
-With more than 85% of civil cases now resolved through the various types of alternative dispute resolution (PDF), the field is critically important and impacts the development of modern law.
+With more than 85% of civil cases now resolved through the various types of Alternative Dispute Resolution the field is critically important and impacts the development of modern law.
 Judicial opinion is, in fact, overwhelmingly supportive of ADR.
 The Ethics Opinions of the State of Michigan, like most other states, even require counsel to inform clients of ADR alternatives, and, by local rule, circuit course are required to direct parties into mediation.
 ADR is here to stay, and as a result, students well-versed in its theory and practice are best prepared to become successful 21st century lawyers.

-The skills gained in ADR courses are many, ranging from the presentation of a case and its evidence to an arbitration panel to strategizing the best advocacy efforts possible to resolve a dispute in civil mediation to determining the best and worst alternatives to a negotiated agreement to present in a transactional negotiation.
-While taught in few law courses, it is these skills that best prepare students for real-life resolution of cases, both outside and inside the courtroom.
+The skills gained in ADR courses are many, ranging from the presentation of a case and its evidence to an arbitration panel to strategizing the best advocacy efforts possible to resolve a dispute in civil mediation to determining the best and worst alternatives to a negotiated agreement to present in a negotiation.
+While taught in few law courses, these are the skills that best prepare students for real-life resolution of cases, both outside and inside the courtroom.